meefs/prvhash/README.md

 `prvrng_gen64p2()`-based generator passes [`PractRand`](http://pracrand.sourceforge.net/)
 32 TB threshold with rare non-systematic "unusual" evaluations.
-Which suggests it is the working randomness extractor that can "recycle" entropy of any statistical quality, probably the first in the world.
+Which suggests it is the working randomness extractor that can "recycle" entropy of any statistical quality "on the go", probably the first in the world.

 Note that due to the structure of the core function the probability of PRNG completely "stopping", or "stalling", or losing internal entropy, is absent.